Using Centreon el7 ISO¶

 # systemctl start centreontrapd

 Monitoring is now working.
-You can begin monitoring your IT system!
+You can begin monitoring your IT system.

-# systemctl enable centcore # systemctl enable centreontrapd # systemctl enable cbd # systemctl enable centengine
+# systemctl enable centcore # systemctl enable centreontrapd # systemctl enable cbd # systemctl enable centengine # systemctl enable centreon

 The Centreon web interface contains several menus, each with a specific function:

 - Home lets you access the first home screen after logging in.
 It provides a summary of overall monitoring status.
+Your workspace may be blank for now.
+Once you configure customizable widgets, you will see data and charts according to your customization.

 - Monitoring provides a combined view of the status of all monitored items in real and delayed time using logs and performance graphics.